slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-cross-entropy.md

     width="110%"
 %}
 ### CrossEntropyLoss
-CrossEntropyLoss Function is same loss function above but simplified and adapted for calculating loss for multiple time steps as is usually required in RNNs.
+CrossEntropyLoss Function is the same loss function above but simplified and adapted for calculating the loss for multiple time steps as is usually required in RNNs.
 Infact it calls the same loss function internally.
 In the above example we are making 2 comparisions because we are passing 2 sets of logits(x) and 2 labels(y).
 The labels further have to be adapted into a one-hot of 4 so that they can be compared.
 Assuming that the abobe 2 comparisions are for 2 time timesteps, the abobe results can be achieved by calling the the [CrossEntropyLoss][CrossEntropyLoss] function that calculates the softmax internally.

 {% highlight python %}
 def cross_entropy_loss(pred,labels):